Ev-Kirche-im-Rheinland/guideline-tls/README.md

 - one possible measure is the use of the Transport Layer Security (TLS) protocol.

 #### scope
-- public accessible web applications of the Evangelical Church in Rhineland (EKiR)
+- public accessible web service, site and applications of the Evangelical Church in Rhineland (EKiR)

 ### our goals
 - organization-wide implementation of the minimum standard